appwrite/demos-for-functions/README.md

 # Demos for Functions

-Demos for Appwrite Cloud Functions API in multiple coding langauges.
+Demos for Appwrite Cloud Functions API in multiple coding languages.
 Feel free to submit your PR with more functions that other Appwriters could use in their projects.

 ## Getting Started